IE-555/API_Template/README.md

 ---

 ## How to Run the Code
-*Provide step-by-step instructions for running the code.
-For example, I like to run code from the terminal:*
 1. Open a terminal window.

 2. Change directories to where `vineethr_syeruva_somitdes_apenumet_f1data.py` is saved.